 - Ensuring staff are compliant with this policy and any associated procedures

-- All staff have a responsibility to abide by the principles of the Data Protection Act.
+- All staff have a responsibility to abide by the principles of the GDPR.
 Any breach of this policy could lead to disciplinary action being taken.

-Employees of St Winifred’s, when working with personal data, will adhere to the following:
+Employees of St Winifred’s school, when working with personal data, will adhere to the following: